Celtoys/Remotery/readme.md

         // ...
 D3D code ...
     }

 Support for multiple contexts can be added pretty easily if there is demand for the feature.
+When you shutdown your D3D11 device and context, ensure you notify Remotery before shutting down Remotery itself:

+    rmt_UnbindD3D11();